 The following activities, occurring on or off College premises, constitute breaches of the

 1. Conduct which is unbecoming of a Bowdoin student.
-Examples include, but are not limited to, lewd or indecent behavior (or sponsorship thereof); physical or verbal abuse or assault; threats; intimidation; harassment; coercion; and other conduct that threatens, instills fear, or infringes upon the rights, dignity, and integrity of any person.
+Examples include, but are not limited to: lewd or indecent behavior (or sponsorship thereof); physical or verbal abuse or assault; threats; intimidation; harassment; coercion; behavior or activities that significantly disrupt the educational experience of other students; and other conduct that threatens, instills fear, or infringes upon the rights, dignity, and integrity of any person including through the use of social media or other means of electronic communication.

 2. Attempted or actual theft of, or misappropriation of, property and/or services.
 Attempted or actual damage to property.